LetsStreamIt/documentation/docs/report/ddd/architecture.md

 ## Interactions

-Each microservice will expose a REST API that other microservices can use to interact with it.
-The frontend service will interact with the other microservices using their REST APIs.
-The microservices will interact with each other using REST APIs or message queues.
+Each microservice will expose an API that other microservices can use to interact with it.
+The frontend service will communicate with the other microservices through their APIs, using either REST or WebSocket protocols.
+The microservices will interact with each other using those APIs.

-We decided against using an API gateway for this system because it adds unnecessary complexity.
-Only having 3 microservices, it is not necessary to have an API gateway.
-We can directly call the microservices from the frontend service.
-Also, an API gateway would introduce a single point of failure and a performance bottleneck, which would be undesirable for our system.
+It has been decided to not use an API gateway for this system because it adds unnecessary complexity.
+It's possible to directly call the microservices from the frontend service.
+Also, an API gateway would introduce a single point of failure and a performance bottleneck, which would be undesirable for the system.

 ## Architecture